Inspect Your Gas Fireplace Regularly

-Reason(s) why: The reason why you do regular maintenance on most things is to prevent from having to replace them regularly.
-Yearly inspection and routine cleanings go a long way in extending the life of your fireplace.
+Reason(s) why: The reason why you do regular maintenance on most things is to prevent having to replace them regularly.
+A yearly inspection and routine cleanings go a long way in extending the life of your fireplace.

 Fireplaces are a comfortable and cozy addition to any home but can be a source of house fires.
 Make sure to keep your home safe by regularly checking and cleaning your fireplace.